 Casco Viejo, Paitilla, and Panama Pacifico are popular Panama City neighborhoods among expats.

-Paitilla is in the heart of Panama City.
-It’s close to shopping centers (MultiPlaza Mall), Medical Centers (Punta Pacifica Hospital and Panama Clinic); The location of the building makes it easy to quickly reach banks, pharmacies, restaurants, supermarkets, and more.
+● Paitilla is in the heart of Panama City.
+It’s close to shopping centers (MultiPlaza Mall) and medical Centers (Pacifica Salud Hospital and Panama Clinic).
+The building’s location makes it easy to quickly reach banks, pharmacies, restaurants, supermarkets, and more.
 I found this two-bedroom, two-bath furnished pet-friendly rental for $1450 on Craigslist.

 In Panama, it’s best never to agree to a long-term apartment rental without viewing it first.
 Photos can be deceiving, and neighborhoods may be louder than you envision.
-It’s vital that you see the property in person to ensure you feel comfortable and content in the space and the neighborhood before you commit.
+Before committing, you must see the property in person to ensure you feel comfortable and content in the space and the neighborhood.

 This article has many helpful tips for finding a great rental, managing the rental process, and avoiding pitfalls.